Lacasitos Countdown – New Year Tradition and Sweet Family Alternative

 Spain, Colombia, and Traditions That Reinvent Themselves

 The grape tradition was born in Spain but has crossed the Atlantic and found a place in Colombian celebrations, where it blends with local rituals like suitcase walks, lentils, or colorful underwear.
+(To keep the holiday spirit alive, don’t miss this story about a Joyful Christmas with gifts from the Child God, another example of how we celebrate as a family).

 In this cultural exchange, adapting tradition feels natural.
 Colombia brings intention; Spain brings ritual.
 Together, they create new ways to celebrate.